 The republic of Singapore is a sovereign city-state in Southeast Asia.
-Singapore name is the anglicized of the Malay name Singapura.
+The name Singapore is the anglicized version of the Malay name Singapura.
 It is derived from Sanskrit Simhapura.
-Simha means lion and pura means town.
-The nation symbol is the Merlion.
-The face of Merlion is the lion and the body is that of a fish.
+Simha means Lion and pura means town.
+The national symbol is the Merlion.
+The face of Merlion is that of the lion and the body is that of a fish.

 It is 137 Km north of the equator.
 The north side is bordered with Malaysia and to the south are the islands of Indonesia.
 Singapore state territory comprises of one main island and 62 other islands.

 Stamford Raffles is credited to have founded Singapore in 1819 as a trading center of the East India company.
 Later, the British ruled the island until it gained independence in 1963.
 Singapore was then part of Malaysia and later decided to become a sovereign nation in 1965.
 Singapore is now a global commerce, finance, and transport hub.
 It is the most technology ready nation with a very good investment potential.
 It is the third-largest foreign exchange market, third-largest financial center, third-largest oil refining and trading center, and the second busiest container port.
 Singapore has strived to be the best in the field of education, employment, healthcare, personal safety, and housing.